 Every lodge, guesthouse or hotel normally serves food as well for travelers.
 There are also few independent eateries around to choose from, such as Bromo Corner Café and Waroeng Basuki, or you may head on to simple roadside warungs and enjoy basic local Indonesian food.
 You should also try out the hot Javanese coffee (kopi panas).
 All restaurants will open by 3 am as that is when most people start to wake for the hike to catch the sunrise.

 How to get there

-Distance from Surabaya airport to the Mount Bromo national park is about 70km and the time it takes is around 4 hours due to heavy traffic and congestion.
-On the way, you would pass Probolinggo town which lies on the major highway across java.
+Distance from Surabaya airport to the Mount Bromo national park is about 70km, and the time it takes us around 4 hours due to heavy traffic and congestion.
+On the way, you would pass Probolinggo town, which lies on the major highway across java.
 Here is where most backpackers would usually share a transport to take them up to the Bromo Tengger Semeru National park.
 Or get a complete overnight sunrise tour from Surabaya to Mt.
 Bromo and back.

 How to get around

 If you are able, then trekking or walking is the best way to experience Mount Bromo but you may take ponies or horses across the sea of sand to the bottom of the steep stairs that leads to the crater.